How to Calculate Dividends

 • Total Number of Preferred Shares Outstanding: This represents the total quantity of preferred shares issued by the company.

-For example, if a company has issued 10,000 preferred shares with a dividend rate of $2 per share:
+For example, if on October 2024 company has 10,000 preferred shares with a dividend rate of $2 per share:

 Preferred Dividends=$2×10,000